raceychan/raceychan.github.io/docs/http/endpoint.md

 - `user_id` appears in the route path, so it is a path param
 - `engine` is annotated with the `Use` mark, so it is a dependency
 - `cache` is registered in the user_route, so it is also a dependency
-- `bus` is a lihil-builtin type, it is therefore a dependency as well.

 Only `user_id` needs to be provided by the client request, rest will be resolved by lihil.